PhrogsHabitat/HabitatPlugin/userplugins/HabitatRain/README.md

 # 🌧️ Habitat Rain - Bring the Outdoors to Discord 🌲✨

 Hey, Discord adventurers!
 Feeling like your server vibes are a little too... indoorsy? **Habitat Rain** is here to drench your Discord in cozy, rainy-day feels.
-Think soft rain, forest backdrops, dynamic weather, and even a little lightning to keep things ✨ *spicy* ✨.
+Think soft rain, forest backdrops, and even a little lightning to keep things ✨ *spicy* ✨.
 Let’s turn your server into a peaceful retreat. 🌿

 ---

 ## 🌦️ What’s Habitat Rain?

 Habitat Rain is a **Vencord plugin** that adds a soothing rain effect to your Discord.
 Whether you’re into soft drizzles or heavy storms, this plugin has you covered.
-Oh, and did we mention the forest background and dynamic weather?
+Oh, and did we mention the forest background?
 It’s like camping, but without the bugs. 🏕️

 ---

 ## 🔧 How to Use

 1. **Install the Plugin**:
    Drop the `HabitatRain` plugin into your Vencord setup.
+(You know the drill, fam. 👀)

 2. **Customize Your Rain**:
    Head to the plugin settings and tweak it to your liking:
-   - **Dynamic Weather**: Enable realistic weather cycles that change over time.
    - **Rain Presets**: Choose between `Normal`, `Slow`, `Heavy`, or `Downpour`.
-   - **Rain Intensity, Speed, Angle, Scale**: Fine-tune the rain effect.
+   - **Rain Intensity**: Adjust how dense the rain appears.
+   - **Rain Speed**: Control how fast the raindrops fall.
+   - **Rain Angle**: Make it fall straight down or at an angle.
-   - **Rain Sound**: Toggle the soothing rain audio and set a custom sound URL.
+   - **Rain Sound**: Toggle the soothing rain audio on/off.
    - **Forest Background**: Enable/disable the forest video backdrop.
    - **Thunder Effects**: Add lightning and thunder for dramatic vibes.
-   - **Mist Effect**: Enable/disable and adjust the density of animated mist.

 3. **Enjoy the Chill Vibes**:
    Sit back, relax, and let Habitat Rain turn your Discord into a cozy sanctuary. 🌧️